There are times of great joy in life, such as the birth of a new child, or a wedding, there are also sadder times, such

 Christening is about the decision to become a follower of Jesus, or to bring your child up as a follower of Jesus.
 Christening is also about joining the church – that is other people who have made the decision to follow Jesus.

 If you are thinking about bringing your child for christening, then the best first step is to come and see us at one of our services and introduce yourself to Steve, our Rector.
 Steve can also be contacted at email@example.com or 01302 882861.

-Christenings usually take place on the second Sunday of each month at 12:30pm, just after the main morning service.
+Christenings usually take place on the first Sunday of each month at 12:30pm, just after the main morning service.
 After the christening you along with your child will then be welcomed by the whole of the church family at our next all-age service, usually on the first Sunday of the following month.
 This will usually be on the first Sunday of the following month.